Family and human services professionals impact individuals, families and communities.

 The family and human services major prepares students for provisional certification as a Family Life Educator (CFLE).
 Certification can be achieved through completion of two years of family life work experience following graduation.
 The CFLE credential is administered through the National Council on Family Relations.

-The Department of Family Studies and Community Development offers an accelerated bachelor’s to master’s program.
+The Department of Family Studies and Community Development offers two accelerated bachelor’s to master’s programs for this major.
 Accelerated programs allow you to begin your graduate education as an undergraduate, offering you the opportunity to save time and money while you advance your academic career.
+The combined B.S. in Family & Human Services/M.S. in Child Life, Administration & Family Collaboration enables students to substitute nine credits in the Master’s in Child Life, Administration & Family Collaboration program for undergraduate classes in the Family & Human Services major.
 The combined B.S. in Family and Human Services/M.S. in Leadership in Jewish Education and Communal Service enables students to substitute nine credits in the Master’s in Leadership in Jewish Education and Communal Service program for undergraduate classes in the Family and Human Services major.

 Harford Community College (HCC) students can earn a bachelor’s degree in family and human services, in the Services to Children and Youth Track, at TU in Northeastern Maryland.